vouch-opensource/aws-cli-alpine/README.md

 See [Docker Hub](https://hub.docker.com/repository/docker/vouchio/aws-cli) for available versions.
 If you need a specific version to be available on the docker registry, create an issue.

+The version is the concatenation of `aws-cli-version`_`babashka-version`.

+## Credits

+AWS CLI on Alpine idea taken from taken from https://github.com/aws/aws-cli/issues/3553#issuecomment-615149941